"bios [torah]" Installation

 ZKM Karlsruhe, KUKA Augsburg, LAMY Heidelberg, PAPIER UNION Karlsruhe, CORDIER Papier Bad Durkheim, WINTOPO Biggleswade/UK

-Read the interview on the theory and practice of Torah-writing with Torah scribe Rabbi Reuven Yaacobov, who is showing his art in the exhibition "The Creation of the World."
+Read the interview on the theory and practice of Torah-writing with Torah scribe Rabbi Reuven Yaacobov, who was showing his art in the exhibition "The Creation of the World."